 You'll need to show steady income over two years to get approved.

-If you’re self-employed, you’ll need a steady work history and at least two years of tax returns to get a mortgage — and you’ll need to watch out for lenders who charge high-interest rates for self-employed workers.
+If you’re self-employed, you’ll need to demonstrate steady work history and recent tax returns to get a mortgage.
+And watch out for lenders who charge high interest rates for self-employed workers.

 Can I get a mortgage if I’m self-employed?

 Yes, but you’ll need to verify your income.
 Expect to provide your tax returns from the past two years, and some lenders may ask for bank statements showing your annual income.

 Lenders want evidence of steady income, or even better, income that’s slowly increasing.
 If you made less than the previous year, that could hurt your chances of approval with some lenders.

 How can I increase my chances of approval?

 Lenders want to make sure you’re a creditworthy borrower and won’t default on the loan.
 Here’s some of what they like to see: